GMM is Inadmissible Under Weak Identification

-Consistent with out theoretical results we focus on bounded parameter spaces.
-Specifically, we take the parameter space in specification $s$ equal to $\Theta_{s}=\left[\pm 20 \left|\frac{\sigma_{uv,s}}{\sigma_{v,s}^2}\right| \right]$ for $\sigma_{uv,s}$ the covariance of the reduced-form and first stage errors in specification $s$, and $\sigma_{v,s}^2$ the variance of the first-stage error.\footnote{We select this parameter space for several reasons.
-It is feasible in the limit experiment and, given the much greater precision of least squares relative to IV in many applications, can often be well-approximated in finite samples.
-Further, cases where the IV coefficient differs from the OLS coefficient by more than a factor of 20 seems likely to be unusual in applications.
-Consistent with this, as we note below this choice ensures that $\Theta_s$ covers the two stage least squares estimate in all but three of the Andrews et al. (2019) specifications.} As noted above $\frac{\sigma_{uv}}{\sigma_v^2}$ corresponds to the probability limit of the least squares estimate under weak instrument asymptotics, so this parameter space restricts the size IV coefficient to be no more than 20 times the size of the least squares coefficient.
-Nine of the just-identified specifications in the Andrews et al. (2019) data do not report estimates for $(\sigma_{uv},\sigma_v^2)$, because replication data were not publicly available but $\Omega$ could be estimated based on published results.
+In most economic applications of IV methods there are context-specific bounds on the range of plausible parameter values, for instance bounds beyond which a researcher would conclude that there is a problem with their data or their instrument.
+Motivated by this observation, we take the parameter space in specification $s$ to be $\Theta_{s}=\left[\pm 20 \left|\frac{\sigma_{uv,s}}{\sigma_{v,s}^2}\right| \right]$ for $\sigma_{uv,s}$ the covariance of the reduced-form and first-stage errors in specification $s$, and $\sigma_{v,s}^2$ the variance of the first-stage error.
+As noted above $\frac{\sigma_{uv}}{\sigma_v^2}$ corresponds to the probability limit of the least squares estimator under weak instrument asymptotics, so this parameter space restricts the size IV coefficient to be no more than 20 times the size of the least squares coefficient.
+Nine of the just-identified specifications in the Andrews et al. (2019) data do not report estimates for $(\sigma_{uv},\sigma_v^2)$, because replication data were not publicly available but $\Omega_\xi$ could be estimated based on published results.
 In these cases we set $\sigma_{uv}$ equal to covariance of the reduced-form and first-stage estimates, and $\sigma_v^2$ equal to the variance of the first-stage estimate.
-The restricted parameter space $\Theta_s$ contains the true IV coefficient in all but three of the 124 Andrews et al. (2019) specifications, so we limit attention to these 121 specifications for our analysis.
+Consistent with our motivation for restricted the parameter space, $\Theta_s$ contains the true IV coefficient in all but three of the 124 Andrews et al. (2019) specifications, so we limit attention to these 121 specifications for our analysis.
 We approximate the bagged estimators by averages over 400 bootstrap draws, and report results based on 10,000 simulation draws.